remult/remult/docs/guide/15-Running-the-Development-Environment.md

 ## A little more information
-* the task `npm:node-serve` build the code that will run on the NodeJS server and runs it.
+* the task `npm:dev-node` build the code that will run on the NodeJS server and runs it.

   Whenever a code file changes, it'll automatically rebuild the project and restart it.

-* The task `npm:ng-serve` runs the angular dev server, after it completes, you can open a browser using the `http://localhost:4200` url.
+* The task `npm:dev-ng` runs the angular dev server, after it completes, you can open a browser using the `http://localhost:4200` url.

   Whenever a code file changes, it'll automatically refresh the browser to reflect that change.